Conditional speed of branching Brownian motion, skeleton decomposition and application to random obstacles: Preparations

+is a standard one-dimensional Brownian motion for each $r>0$; its law is thus $P^{(1)}$.
+Since $R^r$ is the strong solution to a stochastic differential equation (one gets an $\omega$-wise solution by making the expression in \eqref{bessel} equal to a standard Brownian motion), the probability distribution $P^{(1)}(R^r\in \cdot)$ is well defined.

-Using the strong Markov property of Brownian motion, applied at the first hitting time of the $\rho$-sphere, it is clear that in order to verify the lemma, it suffices to prove it when $B$ is replaced by $B^{\textbf{x}}$, and $|\textbf{x}|=\rho>0$.
+Using the strong Markov property of Brownian motion, applied at $\tau$, the first hitting time of the $\rho$-sphere by $B$, it is clear that in order to verify the lemma, it suffices to prove it when $B$ is replaced by $B^x$, with $|x|=\rho>0$.
 This follows, since for every fixed $\rho$ such that $0<\rho<kt$, we have